OpenLiberty/space-rover-mission/documentation/setup.md

 ## Game Board

 The following instructions detail how to set up the Game Board.
+NOTE: The game board dimensions are 26"x 44".

 1. Set out the four separate boards in the following layout: